 In this discussion the writer of Hebrews did not want to diminish or discredit angels but wanted his readers to understand their proper relationship to the Son of God.

-As we close here are some thoughts; God’s angels should impress and intrigue us, but only God’s Word can enlighten and transform us.
+God’s angels should impress and intrigue us, but only God’s Word through His Spirit can enlighten and transform us.

 God’s angelic servants minister to us, but only God’s Spirit can minister in us.
 God’s angels can protect us physically but only God’s son can save us spiritually.

-Angels are significant and serve God and His people, but we’re never to put angels before the One whom they serve.
+Angels are significant and serve God and His people, but we are never to put angels before the One whom they serve.
 God, the Father, God the Son and God the Holy Spirit.
-One true God revealed in three persons.
+One God revealed in three persons.